 - (A) Description.
-The Shoreland Protection District is comprised of lands contiguous to and in the immediate vicinity of Caspian Lake and the western shore of Eligo Lakes.
+The Shoreland Protection District is comprised of lands contiguous to and in the immediate vicinity of Caspian Lake and the western shore of Eligo Lake.
 See the District Maps and Boundary Descriptions for the Caspian Shoreland Protection District and the Eligo Shoreland Protection District.
 See Article 8 for additional regulations governing this district. - (B) Purpose.
-The Shoreland Protection District is established to: - O Protect surface water resources on Caspian and Eligo Lakes. - ⊕1.
-Preserve vegetation and natural cover of the shores adjacent to Caspian Lake and the western shore of Eligo Lake (as defined by Zoning Maps) in order to protect surface water resources and prevent pollution; - €2.
-Recognize the extreme vulnerability of lakeshore properties to erosion; - ●3.
-Preserve or improve the natural stability of shoreline; - €4.
-Prevent degradation of water quality; - ⊕5.
-Preserve the undeveloped wooded vegetation views both to and from the lakes and to avoid problems resulting from continued development of the lakeshores which would cause natural and scenic resource degradation-; and - 6.
-Retain the mix of residential/summer homes as well as the recreation uses traditional to these lakes while it protectings wildlife habitats, and conservinges both the natural scenic beauty that currently exists along the shorelands, as well as and conserving the open fields and undeveloped forest viewsheds within the Town of Greensboro.
+The Shoreland Protection District is established to: - 1.
+Preserve vegetation and natural cover of the shores adjacent to Caspian Lake and the western shore of Eligo Lake in order to protect surface water resources and prevent pollution; - 2.
+Recognize the extreme vulnerability of lakeshore properties to erosion; - 3.
+Preserve or improve the natural stability of shoreline; - 4.
+Prevent degradation of water quality; - 5.
+Preserve the undeveloped wooded vegetation views both to and from the lakes and to avoid problems resulting from continued development of the lakeshores which would cause natural and scenic resource degradation; and - 6.
+Retain the mix of residential/summer homes as well as the recreation uses traditional to these lakes while protecting wildlife habitats, conserving the natural scenic beauty that currently exists along the shorelands, and conserving the open fields and undeveloped forest viewsheds within the Town of Greensboro.